New Wohelo Camp logo

 Sailing & Racing

-Sebago Wohelo has over a dozen 420’s and tech dinghies that are excellent for learning to sail as well as advancing sailing skills.
-In addition, we also have an 16 ft.
-RS Catamaran, 26 ft. flat-bottomed Scow, Laser 2, Drascombe Longboat, 2, Hobie Wave Catamarans, and a collection of windsurfers and canoe sailboats in our fleet.
+Sebago Wohelo has over a dozen 420s and tech dinghies that are excellent for learning to sail as well as advancing sailing skills.
+In addition, we also have a 16 ft.
+RS Catamaran, 26 ft. flat-bottomed Scow, Laser 2, Drascombe Longboat, 2 Hobie Wave Catamarans, and a collection of windsurfers and canoe sailboats in our fleet.
 We launch directly from a protected deep water cove.
-Girls at Sebago Wohelo may choose to work for awards such as their their Crew, Ordinary, or Able Seaman Award as well as participate in the racing program.
+Girls at Sebago Wohelo may choose to work for awards such as their Crew, Ordinary, or Able Seaman Award as well as participate in the racing program.
 There is also plenty of opportunity for free sailing to have fun with friends and try out different boats.
+Every afternoon we have racing from 4:30-6:00.
+All ages and skill levels are welcome to join the racing team.
+Campers are chosen for regattas at other boys’ and girls’ camps in the area.

 Canoeing, Kayaking, and Paddleboarding